Containing the price of gasoline, a combustible subject for the government

 → EXPLANATION.
 Electricity prices: the government’s “whatever it takes” to contain the increase

-The government also remains very cautious about taxes, which still represent around 68% of the price of gasoline.
+The government also remains very cautious regarding taxes, which still represent around 68% of the price of gasoline.
 Some associations, such as “40 million motorists”, as well as the president of the National Rally, Marine Le Pen, have been calling for months to lower the VAT rate – from 20% currently – to 5.5%, believing that it it is an essential product.
 Socialist candidate Anne Hidalgo is also asking for a temporary reduction in taxation, without further details.

 Lowering taxes would be very expensive